-Bangor 1.
-Documenting your daily life
+1. Documenting your daily life in quarantine

 The COVID-19 pandemic is a historic moment that we are living through.
 Our entire world has changed due to COVID-19 and it is worth documenting and reflecting on how the pandemic has impacted you personally.
 Having a first-hand account of your genuine emotions and thoughts during this time will be invaluable.
 Your future self and your descendants will find these records incredibly interesting to read when you grow older.
 Journaling, even in your everyday life beyond the pandemic, is also a great mindfulness habit that can help you be more reflective and introspective, as well as a good way to have a record of notable events and your feelings throughout your lifetime.

 This time of social distancing has forced us to spend much more time with those that we live with.
 Many students and young adults have moved back home with their parents unexpectedly.
 Try and appreciate the time that you got to spend with these people, and try to continue to spend time with them even after quarantine restrictions lift.
 Although, understandably, you may be excited to immediately return to your old lifestyle and spend time with your friends, don’t forget the importance of quality time with family.

 3. Continue to dedicate time to developing skills in quarantine